nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 - the `-c` flag will filter buyers that have at least one of the specified `;`-separated characteristics rather than all

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-By default, if multiple conditions are provided, the filter command will filter buyers who match __all__ of the conditions, unless the `fuzzy` flag is provided.
+By default, if multiple conditions are provided, the filter command will filter buyers who match ALL the conditions, unless the `fuzzy` flag is provided.

 The `-c` flag will take in `;`-separated characteristics.
 This means that if we supply the following input: `filterbuyers -c bright; sunny -fuzzy`, Cobb will match buyers that have either `bright` or `sunny` in their characteristics, that is, these two characteristics